nqnm/Colorful/README.md

 change-polybar --hack
 ```

-Some polybars are slower to load than others so it is recommended kill the polybar first:
+Some polybars are slower to load than others so it is recommended to kill the polybar first:

 ```sh
 killall polybar; change-polybar --material